- Are there any time limits or requirements for immigration-related appeals?

-Q: Is a denial under section 214(b) permanent?
+- Is a denial under section 214(b) permanent?

-- Agree with you and change the original decision
+- agree with you and change the original decision

-- A: First, encourage your relative, friend or student to carefully review their situation and evaluate realistically their ties.
-You can suggest that they write down on paper what qualifying ties they think they have which may not have been evaluated at the time of their interview with the consular officer.
+- A: First, encourage your relative, friend, or student to carefully review the situation and evaluate realistically his or her ties to the home country.
+You can suggest that the applicant write down on paper what qualifying ties may not have been evaluated at the time of the consular interview.

 It may help to answer the following questions before reapplying:

 - Is there additional information I can present to establish my residence and strong ties abroad?

 Your acquaintance should also bear in mind that he or she will be charged a nonrefundable application fee each time he or she applies for a visa, regardless of whether a visa is issued.

 Q: What constitute "strong ties" to the home country?

 - A: Strong ties differ from country to country, city to city, individual to individual.
 Some examples of ties can be a job, a house, a family, and a bank account.
 "Ties" are the various aspects of your life that bind you to your country of residence: your possessions, employment, and social and family relationships.
 Each person's situation is different.